Garyn14/task-tracker-db/README.md

 ## Requirements

-The application should run from the command line, accept user actions and inputs as arguments, and store the tasks in a JSON file.
-The user should be able to:
+The application should now use PostgreSQL as the database to store tasks, Flyway for managing database migrations, and Spring Boot for input validation.
+The user should still be able to:

 - Add, Update, and Delete tasks
-- Mark a task as to do, in progress or done
+- Mark a task as to do, in progress, or done
 - List all tasks
 - List all tasks that are done
 - List all tasks that are to do
 - List all tasks that are in progress

-Here are some constraints to guide the implementation:

-- You can use any programming language to build this project.
-- Use positional arguments in command line to accept user inputs.
+### Database

+- The application should use PostgreSQL to store the tasks.
+- Flyway should be used for database migrations to handle schema changes.
-- Use a JSON file to store the tasks in the current directory.
+- Spring Boot should manage the application configuration and validate user inputs before adding or updating tasks in the database.

-- The JSON file should be created if it does not exist.
-- Use the native file system module of your programming language to interact with the JSON file.
-- Do not use any external libraries or frameworks to build this project.
-- Ensure to handle errors and edge cases gracefully.
+### Task Properties

+Each task will have the following properties:

+- **id**: A unique identifier for the task
+- **description**: A short description of the task
+- **status**: The status of the task (`to do`, `in-progress`, `done`)
+- **createdAt**: The date and time when the task was created
+- **updatedAt**: The date and time when the task was last updated

+## Instructions

+To set up the application with PostgreSQL, Flyway, and Spring Boot:

+1. Ensure PostgreSQL is installed and running.
+2. Configure the database connection in the `application.properties` file.
+3. Use Flyway to manage database migrations.
+Run the command:
+    ```bash
+    ./mvnw flyway:migrate
+    ```
+4. Build and run the Spring Boot application to manage tasks through the CLI.

-## Example
+### Example Commands

-The list of commands and their usage is given below:
+The list of commands and their usage remains the same:

 ```bash
 # Adding a new task